What is sunburn?

 When sunlight is reflected off snow, water, or sand

 When you have to go out in the sun:

 Wear a wide-brimmed hat and clothing that protects you—such as special clothing made with sun protection

 Tips for using sunscreen:

 Choose a water-resistant sunscreen with an SPF (sun protection factor) of 30 or more

-Use sunscreen that protects against both UVA and UVB rays
+Use sunscreen that protects against both types of UV rays (UVA and UVB)

 Apply an ounce of sunscreen (the amount needed to fill a shot glass) to cover your body—most people don't use enough

 Apply it 30 minutes before you go out into strong direct sunlight and reapply it every 2 hours or after you sweat or swim